 Current Number of Positive Cases

 *Rapid response numbers do not reflect the actual number of COVID cases.
 Rapid response is calculated by date of positive test, date of collection, among other factors.
-PED will close a school after four rapid responses.
+Rapid Response numbers are not updated until we receive confirmation from PED.
+The Rapid Response number is not always accurate and fluctuates based upon timing and occurrences of positive cases.

 ANSWER: For all cases, once a positive test is confirmed, the NM Department of Health and NM Public Education Department are contacted, contact tracing is conducted, and all affected students’ parents and staff members are notified by the school district.
 Those deemed "Close Contacts" will receive an email, phone call, or text alert directly from CCPS with quarantine or testing instructions.
 In addition to notifications, upon confirmation of a positive COVID-19 case, our janitorial staff works to complete appropriate disinfection and follow all disinfection protocols/procedures.